Hruidya/final-project-chem7870/README.md

 This is a GitHub repository created by Mr. Aakash Gupta, Ms. Hruidya Babu and Ms. Jyotirsika Dalal for the purpose of their final project on the course CHEM7870 offered by C&amp;CB, Cornell University.
-The code package aims to simulate the underdamped Brownian motion of proteins with the help of experimental Single-Molecule Tracking data.
+The code package aims to simulate the underdamped Brownian motion of proteins in water with the help of experimental Single-Molecule Tracking data.

 # MSD Analysis for Single-Molecule Protein Tracking